wp-plugins/bablic/readme.txt

 1. Activate the plugin from the Plugins tab within Wordpress' admin panel
 2. Click on Settings under the Plugins description
-3. Click on Login and enter the details used to sign up on Bablic.com
+3. Click on START NOW and enter the details used to sign up on Bablic.com
-4. Click on Editor to access the editor & make translation changes

 = Manual Installation =